Leticia-Franca/Libft/README.md

 Therefore, let's do a summary of the functions, just so you can *level up* rest assured:

 ## Functions to deal with memory
-In this one, you find functions to allocate memory, to move memory,
-to copy the memory from one place to another, to compare memory and
-to find a specific character in a given memory.
+In this one, you find functions to allocate memory, to move memory, to copy the memory from one place to another, to compare memory and to find a specific character in a given memory.
-- ft_memccpy
+- ft_memccpy (removed)
 - ft_memchr
 - ft_memcmp
 - ft_memcpy